llogiq/llogiq.github.io/_drafts/traits.md

 ----

-Thanks go out to stebalien and carols10cents for (proof)reading a draft of this and donating their time, effort and awesome comments!
+Thanks go to stebalien and carols10cents for (proof)reading a draft of this and donating their time, effort and awesome comments!
 This post wouldn't have been half as good without them.

 Have I missed, or worse, misunderstood a trait (or a facet of one)?
 Please write your extension requests on [/r/rust](https://reddit.com/r/rust) or